Pictures Of Alleged Nashville Bombing Person Of Interest Anthony Quinn Warner’s Home Show RV In Backyard

 “Neighbors told The Tennessean an RV similar to the one in the explosion was parked at the home within the last two weeks,” the report said.
 “Authorities declined to comment on the activity in Antioch during an afternoon update.”

-Investigators have not offered any details on a potential motive for the Nashville bombing, and have yet to confirm reports that Warner’s name.
+Investigators have not offered any details on a potential motive for the Nashville bombing, and have yet to confirm Warner’s identity.
 It was not clear if the man was considered a suspect, or if he was wanted for questioning of any other kind.